TechneWare/SmarterMail.Cli/README.md

 load
 ```

-6. To execute the script type `run commit_bans.txt`
+6. To execute the script, type `run commit_bans.txt`

 ### Persisting settings and configuring a startup script
-At the prompt enter `settings` and follow the prompts to modify the settings or edit the config.json file
+At the prompt, enter `settings` and follow the prompts to modify the settings or edit the config.json file

 Example config.json:
 ```json